Students at Sussex University are going on rent strike after their Vice Chancellor was given a £230k bonus.

 Whilst two weeks ago, the vice chancellor of nearby Bath university resigned after a public outcry over her £468k-a-year pay packet.

 Universities are taking their students — and most of their staff — for a ride.
 If senior managers can award themselves massive pay packets and perks, they can afford to give students decent places to live.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.